 The amygdala is a primitive part of the brain that processes emotional reactions and memories related to threats.
 The amygdala automatically reacts to rape as though it is potentially life-threatening, regardless of whether the perpetrator is known to the victim or not.
-It then triggers what’s known as the hypothalamic-pituitary-adrenal axis to release a rush of hormones, including cortisol, norepinephrine, endogenous opioids, and oxytocin.
+It then triggers activation of the fight/flight/freeze response, stimulating what’s known as the hypothalamic-pituitary-adrenal axis to release a rush of hormones, including cortisol, norepinephrine, endogenous opioids, and oxytocin.

 The prefrontal cortex, the most evolutionarily advanced part of the brain, takes a backseat when the amygdala starts going full-throttle.
 Norepinephrine starts flooding the prefrontal cortex, and logical reasoning, rational decision-making, and higher-level regulation of thoughts and emotions all go right out the window.